We use some essential cookies to make this website work.

 In the 1990s, the emphasis shifted to the development and assessment of good management practice following the introduction of the FC Forest and Water Guidelines in 1988 and their replacement with the UK Forestry Standard in 2011.

 Success in demonstrating the effectiveness of good practice measures during the 2000s led to greater focus on the benefits of woodland creation for water protection.
-Research on this topics continues to grow, including assessing the effects of targeted woodland creation for reducing agricultural diffuse pollution, the contribution of forestry to natural flood management and the valuation and use of payments for woodland water services.
+Research on this topic continues to grow, including assessing the effects of targeted woodland creation for reducing agricultural diffuse pollution, the contribution of forestry to natural flood management and the valuation and use of payments for woodland water services.

 Several long-term catchment studies continue to examine the effects of a full forest growth cycle and restocking on water quality and quantity.